Hogfeldt/bioconda_recipe_gen/docs/usage/tutorial.rst

 The recipe
 ++++++++++

-The basic recipe create by `init` should look something like this:
+The basic recipe create by `init`, can be found in the newly created directory called `netreg` and should look something like this:

 .. code-block:: yaml
    :caption: netreg/meta.yaml